Canon 1D Mark II vs M10

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II and the Canon M10?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D Mark II:

 - Better low-light sensitivity: Requires less light for good images (0.4 stops ISO advantage).

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Faster burst: Shoots at higher frequency (8.3 vs 4.6 flaps/sec) to capture the decisive moment.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.